YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    -rwxr-xr-x 1 yottadbuser yottadbuser    161 Jan 16 13:20 wvehrstop
    yottadbuser@yottadbworkshop:~$

-Starting with a clean environment (no gtm* environment variables defined), create a child environment of VistA called dev using the install script.
+Starting with a clean environment (no ydb* environment variables defined), create a child environment of VistA called dev using the install script.

 .. parsed-literal::
    yottadbuser@yottadbworkshop:~$ VistA/install dev